kph2u2/lencli/README.md

   lencli gps_grab [SEARCH_PATH]

 Options:
   --of, [--output-format=OUTPUT_FORMAT]
                                                    # Default: csv
                                                    # Possible values: csv, html
   --op, [--output-path=OUTPUT_PATH]
                                                    # Default: ./lencli_output
+  --ft, [--file-types=FILE_TYPES]
+                                                   # Default: jpg
+  --fm, [--filter-missing], [--no-filter-missing]
+                                                   # Default: false

 Description:

   Recursively searches under the directory SEARCH_PATH for jpg files and extracts the gps latitude and longitude from the image file if location data is found.
 If a SEARCH_PATH is not provided, the current directory will be used as the starting point for the search.

-  You can provide an optional parameter, --output_format="html", which will specify whether the generated results are CSV or HTML.
+  Optional parameter --output-format=OUTPUT_FORMAT will specify whether the generated results are CSV or HTML.
 The default value is the "csv" type.

+  Optional parameter --output-path=OUTPUT_PATH will specify the destination output file location.
+The default value is "./lencli_output".

+  Optional parameter --file-types=FILE_TYPES will specify the image file suffixes that will be used to search for exif data.
+The default value is "jpg".

+  Optional parameter --filter-missing or --no-filter-missing is a boolean value to determine whether the returned data will filter results where there is no exif data present.

   Examples: